isaacfreeman/kakano-obsidian-theme/README.md

 - **Properties position**
   In Live Preview mode, properties can be positioned before (default) or after the main note content.
 If you rarely use properties, you may prefer to make them less prominent.
   _This setting only works for Live Preview mode.
 Reading mode doesn't provide suitable HTML structure to support it, and Source Mode makes properties editable within the main content area.

-## Roadmap

-Kakano is a one-person hobby.
-I'm having a great time exploring what Obsidian can do, and how far CSS has come in recent years.
-I want to sweat the details and apply good usability practices, but it's also something I'm doing for fun.
-Sometimes I'll change things on a whim, or focus on obscure areas of the UI because they present interesting challenges.

-There are, however, some key areas I want to improve:

-1. Support for all the core plugins.
-I haven't yet worked on Publish or Sync.
-1. Dark mode.
-At the moment it's mostly just an inverse of light mode, but I'd like to give it specific attention.
-1. Mobile.
-1. Support for the most popular community themes.

 ## Plugin support
 Kakano has specific styling for the following plugins: